skx/cpmulator/README.md

 </details>

-There are a pair of CCP implementations included within the emulator, and they can be selected via the `-ccp` command-line flag:
+There are a pair of CCP implementations included within the emulator, and they can be selected via the `-ccp` command-line flag, or changed at runtime by executing `A:!CCP CCPZ`, or `A:!CCP CCP`:

 * "ccp"
   * The original CCP from Digital Research.